ozgencmardi/quiz/README.md

 ## Description

-Coding Quiz a game which is created by HTML, CSS and JavaScript.
-In this game, 3 questions are asked to the user and must be answered within 60 seconds.
-For each wrong answer, 10 seconds are deducted from the time as a penalty.
+Coding Quiz is a game created with HTML, CSS and JavaScript.
+In this game the user is asked 3 questions and must be answered within 60 seconds.
+10 second penalty is deducted from the time for each wrong answer.

 ## Installation